 National television networks offer affiliates a variety of programs and sell the majority of advertising within those programs.
 Through 2009 we received compensation from the networks for carrying their programming.
-We are currently negotiating the renewal of our affiliation agreement with ABC and will begin negotiating the renewal of our affiliation agreement with NBC later this year.
+We are currently negotiating the renewal of our affiliation agreements with ABC and NBC.
 These networks are seeking arrangements to have affiliates share in funding network programming costs and to eliminate network compensation historically paid to such affiliates.
-We cannot at this time predict the outcome of our negotiations with ABC or NBC, but we expect the renewal agreement with ABC will require us to make payments for their programming.
+We cannot at this time predict the outcome of our negotiations with ABC and NBC, but we expect the renewal agreements with ABC and NBC will require us to make payments for their programming.
 In addition to network programs, we broadcast locally produced programs, syndicated programs, sporting events, and other programs of interest in each station's market.
 News is the primary focus of our locally produced programming.

-The operating performance of our television group is most affected by the health of the national and local economies, particularly conditions within the services, automotive and retail categories, and by the volume of advertising time purchased by campaigns for elective office and political issues.
+The operating performance of our television group is most affected by the health of the national and local economies, particularly conditions within the automotive, services and retail categories, and by the volume of advertising time purchased by campaigns for elective office and political issues.
 The demand for political advertising is significantly higher in the third and fourth quarters of even-numbered years.